ElmarDott/TP-CORE/README.md

 We decided to use docker for an easy database setup.
 After on your system docker is running you are be able to setup the database by the following steps:

-  * docker network create -d bridge --subnet=172.18.0.0/16 services
+  * docker pull postgres
-  * docker run run -d --name postgres -p 5432:5432 --net services --ip 172.18.0.2 -e POSTGRES_PASSWORD=s3cr3t -e PGPASSWORD=s3cr3t -v /media/veracrypt1/Applications/docker/postgreSQL/data:/var/lib/postgresql/data postgres
+  * docker run -d -p 5432:5432 --name postgres -v /home/user/docker/postgreSQL:/var/lib/postgresql/data postgres
   * docker start postgres
   * docker stop postgres

-  URI/>  172.18.0.2:5432   User: postgres PWD: s3cr3t
+  URI/>  172.17.0.1:5432   User: postgres PWD: n/a
   DOC/>  https://docs.docker.com/samples/library/postgres/

-Trouble shooting: if you can`t connet to the DBMS, check the status by **docker inspect postgres**

 To create user and schemata (also for testing), you are be able to use TP-CM/dbms/src/sql/initial_postgresql.sql script.